Student-led PR for organizations in need

-Students are given high industry expectations in professionalism, performance, and strategic thinking.
+Students are given high industry expectations in professionalism, performance and strategic thinking.
 Students are also assessed on their individual and group contributions at the midterm and again at the end of the semester.

-Each student is provided an evaluation at the end of the semester with feedback from peers, other professors, and the client.
+Each student is provided an evaluation at the end of the semester with feedback from peers, other professors and the client.
 At the end of their Agency experience students should have a well-rounded understanding of their strengths in both the theory and practice of public relations.

 Account directors support the learning functions of the class as the official instructor of record, both generating assessments and assigning final grades to groups and individuals.

 Diana joined the School of Education in August 2014 after spending two years at University of Richmond as communications manager for the Office of Alumni and Career Services.
 A graduate of Syracuse University’s S.I.
 Newhouse School of Public Communications and Randolph-Macon Woman’s College, Burkett focuses her efforts on supporting the mission and initiatives of the school by developing and implementing a comprehensive communications strategy consistent and integrated with VCU strategic goals and brand requirements.
 She also manages the communications team and provides communications council to the school leadership.

-When not teaching undergraduate PR classes at the Virginia Commonwealth University’s Richard T. Robertson School of Media and Culture, Jeff Caldwell currently serves as director of external affairs and chief agency spokesperson for the Virginia Department of Emergency Management (VDEM).
+When not teaching undergraduate PR classes at VCU's Robertson School, Jeff Caldwell currently serves as director of external affairs and chief agency spokesperson for the Virginia Department of Emergency Management (VDEM).
 Caldwell previously served as a corporate communications manager with Altria, press secretary to former Governor Bob McDonnell and communications director for the Virginia Department of Transportation (VDOT) and the Virginia Department of Health (VDH).

 Caldwell earned his bachelor’s degree and master's degree from the University of Richmond.
 He is a graduate of the Virginia Executive Institute, is a licensed real estate salesperson in Virginia, and has won multiple state and national awards from the Virginia Press Association, VDOT and the American Association of State Highway and Transportation Officials.
 He’s also passionate about spending time with his kids, finding unique antiques, restoring classic cars and woodworking.
 A native of upstate New York, he has lived in Richmond for more than 20 years.

-"The VCU Division of Community Engagement mobilizes university-community partnerships that generate innovative solutions to societal challenges and prepares the engaged citizens of tomorrow.” - VCU Division of Community Engagement
+"The VCU Division of Community Engagement mobilizes university-community partnerships that generate innovative solutions to societal challenges and prepares the engaged citizens of tomorrow."
+VCU Division of Community Engagement